LiorZ/hdac8_thesis/thesis.rst

 Training a classifier
 .....................

-	After an initial phase of calibration , we were set to examine the parameters learned from the brief simulations on the whole training set, this step allowed us to refine our initial, coarse set of parameters.
-Below is a table that summarizes the simulations we've performed on the whole training set.
+	After an initial phase of calibration on 10 peptides, we were set to examine and refine the parameters learned on the whole training set, this step allowed us to refine our initial, coarse set of parameters.
+Table 5 summarizes the simulations on the whole training set.

-	Let us remember that our dataset contains sequences of lysine acetylated peptides that are ranked by their level activity as substrates.
-The peptide's level of activity is not represented in a binary fashion (binder / non-binder) , but rather as a continous value in [0,1].
-In order to train a binary classifier, we needed to adapt our dataset accordingly, to a binary representation.
-To accomplish that, we selected an experimental level of activity to serve as a cutoff so that each sequence with activity that is lower than the cutoff is labeled as a non-binder and vice versa.
-We derived that cutoff by applying 2 samples KS test on all possible activity levels ([0,1], in resolution of 0.01), the activity level that was chosen as cutoff is the one that obtained the lowest p-value in the KS test, thus, the one that could best differentiate between the 2 distributions of *scores* - that of the binders and the score distribution of non binders.  (see figure :ref:`cutoff`)
+	Recall that our dataset contains sequences of lysine acetylated peptides that are ranked by their level activity as substrates.
+The peptide's level of activity is not represented in a binary fashion (binder / non-binder) , but rather as a continuous value in [0,1].
+In order to train a binary classifier, we needed to define a threshold to create a binary representation.
+To accomplish that, we selected an experimental level of activity to serve as a cutoff so that each sequence with activity that is lower than the cutoff is labeled as a non-binder and *vice versa*.
+We derived that cutoff by applying 2 samples Kolmogorov-Smirnov (KS) test on all possible activity levels ([0,1], in resolution of 0.01).
+The activity level that was chosen as cutoff is the one that obtained the lowest p-value in the KS test, thus, the one that could best differentiate between the 2 distributions of *scores* - that of the substrates and the score distribution of non substrates.  (see figure :ref:`cutoff`)

 .. figure:: plots/cutoff.png
 	:scale: 50 %

-	:label:`cutoff` log(p-value) of KS test when using the cutoff from the X axis (simulation 1).
+	:label:`cutoff` An example for a log(p-value) of KS test vs. Activity level plot. when using the cutoff from the X axis (simulation 1 - see the relevant parameters in the table below).
 Clearly, the best cutoff we can choose in this case is 0.34.

 ..

+% (DONE) ORA: in figure 10 you should define the parameters you used in the simulations.
+% LIOR: I mentioned the simulation number, in the table below the parameters used can easily be seen. no point in duplicating this information ...

 	This table summarizes the simulations we performed on the whole training set, each of the columns describe a different aspect of the parameter set used.

+% ORA: in the table below you should make the connection between the numbering here and the numbering in the previous section.
+I suggest to call the runs Xa (e.g. the first would be 9a and the second 11a).
+Also, the tables should have the same format as before, and include also results (the correct measure of course…)

 .. table:: Summary of training set simulations